 CALL FOR SILENT AUCTION DONATIONS

-We are planning to have a silent auction at the 2017 Desert Bighorn Council Meeting in St. George, Utah to support the Hansen-Welles Scholarship.
+We are planning to have a silent auction at the 2019 Desert Bighorn Council Meeting in Mesquite, Nevada to support the Hansen-Welles Scholarship.
 This scholarship provides funding for projects that benefit desert bighorn sheep or their habitat.
 Although graduate students will receive preference in the selection of applicants, any person is eligible to apply for this scholarship.

-If you have items related to bighorn sheep (or other wildlife) that you would like to donate, please bring the items to the meeting in April 2017.
-Items to consider are books, artwork, jewelry, clothes, field equipment, etc.
+If you have items related to bighorn sheep (or other wildlife) that you would like to donate, please bring the items to the meeting in April 2019.
+Items to consider are books, artwork, jewelry, clothes, field equipment, or any similar item that may be of interest to the membership..

-Any organization or person submitting a project and/or program proposal shall be an active member of the Desert Bighorn Council, or shall be sponsored in writing
+Any organization or person submitting a project or program proposal shall be an active member of the Desert Bighorn Council, or shall be sponsored in writing by a

-Proposed projects and/or programs must be for the benefit of desert bighorn sheep or desert bighorn sheep habitat.
+Proposed projects or programs must be for the benefit of desert bighorn sheep or desert bighorn sheep habitat.

 Although any person is eligible to apply for this scholarship, graduate students will receive preference in our selection of applicants.
-Graduate students must be accepted as an advanced degree candidate at an accredited college or university and have an advisor in an appropriate department (i.e. Wildlife Management, Science, Zoology, etc.).
+Graduate students must be accepted as an advanced degree candidate at an accredited college or university and have an advisor in an appropriate department (i.e. Wildlife Management, Science, Zoology, or closely related field).

 Must have demonstrated desert bighorn experience or be supervised by an individual with such experience.